kimtth/awesome-azure-openai-llm/README.md

   | Quantization-aware training | Can achieve higher accuracy than post-training quantization | Requires retraining the model, can be more complex to implement                      |

 - bitsandbytes: 8-bit optimizers [git](https://github.com/TimDettmers/bitsandbytes) [Oct 2021]
+- [The Era of 1-bit LLMs](https://arxiv.org/abs/2402.17764): All Large Language Models are in 1.58 Bits.
+BitNet b1.58, in which every single parameter (or weight) of the LLM is ternary {-1, 0, 1}.
+[27 Feb 2024]

 ### **Pruning and Sparsification**